probmods/dippl/chapters/03-enumeration.md

 ## Caching

-Because the return value from `Enumerate(foo)` is a deterministic marginal distribution, there is no reason to compute it multiple times if it is used multiple times.
+Because the return value from `Enumerate(foo)` is a deterministic marginal distribution, there is no reason to compute it multiple times even if it is used multiple times.
 Instead we can explicitly instruct the system to *cache* the marginal distribution.

 Next chapter: [Early, incremental evidence](/chapters/04-factorseq.html)